-There are many ways to steep tea and here at Smith Teamaker, we tried them all.
+There are many ways to steep tea and here at Smith Teamaker, we've tried them all.
 Or at the very least, the top twenty.
-Once spring and summer hit, infusing sachets or loose-leaf tea in cool water for 10-16 hours, a process known as cold steeping, is a wonderful option when you want a refreshing way to beat the heat on a hot summer day.
+Once spring and summer hit, infusing sachets or loose leaf tea in cool water for 10-16 hours, a process known as cold steeping, is a wonderful option when you want a refreshing way to beat the heat on a hot summer day.

 How does cold steeping differ from hot?

-Steeping tea in hot water releases a bunch of tiny particles called “tannins," which are present in naturally occurring matter like tea leaves and wood.
+Steeping tea in hot water releases tiny particles called “tannins," which are present in naturally occurring matter like tea leaves and wood.
 These tannins are what gives tea its astringency.
-The cooler and slower method of cold brewing doesn’t release the tannins and therefore creates a sweeter and less astringent flavor profile.
+The cooler and slower method of cold steeping doesn’t release the tannins and therefore creates a sweeter and less astringent flavor profile.

 You can cold steep any number of blends or teas, but our Tea Department highlighted three to get you started.
-Read their suggestions down below or skip to the directions on how to cold steep at home.
+Read their suggestions below or skip to the directions on how to cold steep at home.

 “When cold steeped, Northwest Peppermint Leaves turn sweet with a very fresh and clean tasting flavor profile.” - Claire Boyer, Head of Education